 The two dimensions of the Competing Values Framework come together to form four quadrants that represent classifications of organizational cultures defined by their values.
 The four cultures are briefly described as follows (Cameron & Quinn, 2011, Yu & Wu, 2009): Clan culture is both internally focused and flexible.
 It prioritizes the shared goals and long-term benefit of its members.
 To do so, it utilizes rich member interaction and aims to act as an extended family.
-Adhocracy culture shares the flexibility of a clan culture but focuses outward on the market and differentiating itself from the competition, and keeping ahead of the market.
+Adhocracy culture shares the flexibility of a clan culture but focuses outward on the market.
+An organization with an adhocracy culture strives to differentiate itself from the competition and keep ahead.
 It is characterized by a creative and dynamic workplace that encourages risk-taking amongst members for the sake of creativity and innovation.
-Market cultures exist at the intersection of external focus and stability and control.
+Market cultures exist at the intersection of external focus and the prioritization of stability and control.
 They share the competitive and productive nature of an adhocracy but prioritize acquiring and maintaining a secure customer base and product line instead of innovating and seeking new trends or markets.
 Lastly, Hierarchies put emphasis on a clear organizational structure with defined responsibilities for each member.
 The value here is placed on long-term stability and predictability.

 Organizational Culture in the High Technology Firms

-While this paper focuses mainly on the cultural influence of technology companies in North America, the industry as a whole plays a prominent role in the Canadian and U.S. economy and politics.
-Big tech is a term often used to refer to the top tech employers in North America; almost all have their headquarters based in Silicon Valley.
+The technology industry in North America is enormous and incredibly influential economically and politically.
+Big tech is a term used to refer to the top tech employers in North America; almost all have their headquarters based in Silicon Valley.
 In 2020 the market cap (the aggregate market value) of Silicon Valley grew to $10.5 trillion, with Apple, Google, Facebook and Tesla making up 47% of that (Sumagaysay, 2021).
-The technology industry is dominated by a small number of very large and powerful companies that need to innovate at a fast pace to compete with each other.
-Given their need to be flexible, creative and keenly, externally focused on their customer base, and competition it comes as no surprise that adhocracy culture has been consistently named as the most prevalent organizational culture in technology firms.
-Market culture values are the second most prevalent given the cultures' shared prioritization of flexibility and productivity (Cameron & Quinn, 2011).
-While flexibility and cohesion are important, the need to maintain an external focus takes precedence, which is why clan culture is typically less associated than Adhocracy and Market Culture.
+The technology industry is dominated by a small number of large and powerful companies that compete fiercely to stay ahead of each other’s rapid innovation.
+To do so, technology companies need to be flexible, creative and keenly, externally focused on their customer base and competition.
+This has been recognized in the literature, with adhocracy culture diagnosed as the most prevalent organizational culture in the industry (Cameron & Quinn, 2011).
+Market culture values are the second most prevalent given the cultures’ external focus, which is shared by adhocracies (Cameron & Quinn, 2011).
+While flexibility and cohesion are important, the need to maintain an external focus takes precedence, which is why clan culture is typically less associated than adhocracy and market cultures with technology companies.
 Hierarchies are seen as an anti-culture to big tech, given the slow pace of change that accompanies bureaucracy (Cameron & Quinn, 2011).

 These findings are consistent with the body of research on the management style of technology companies.
-For several years there has been a strong focus on the role of organizational agility within tech companies.
-This is defined as an organization's ability to sense changes in their environment and responding to them efficiently and effectively.
-It is seen as a critical antecedent for a companies performance (Felipe, Roldan, Leal-Rodriguez, 2017).
-While both clan cultures and adhocracy cultures provide the flexibility required for the agile workflow that has become so popular in tech companies, adhocracy cultures have shown a stronger positive relationship with organizational agility in a large sample of Spanish tech companies than clan culture.
-These findings suggest that the deep focus on internal aspects of a clan culture leads to a relaxation of the external vigilance required for the rapid responses to changes in the environment (Felipe et al., 2017).
+For several years there has been a strong focus on the importance of organizational agility within tech companies.
+This is defined as an organization’s ability to sense changes in their environment and responding to them efficiently and effectively (Felipe, Roldan, Leal-Rodriguez, 2017).
+It is seen as a critical antecedent for a company’s performance and is best aligned with adhocracy culture (Felipe et al., 2017).
+While both clan cultures and adhocracy cultures provide the flexibility required for the agile workflow that has become so popular in tech companies, adhocracy cultures have shown a stronger positive relationship with organizational agility in a large sample of Spanish tech companies than clan culture (Felipe et al., 2017).
+These findings suggest that the deep focus on internal aspects of a clan culture leads to a relaxation of the external vigilance required for the rapid response to changes in the environment that is so crucial to organizational agility.

 How Perks Signal and Influence Organizational Culture